Green Farm, Kent, England

 Catherine Farr, artist and former teacher, manages the Community Garden and runs workshops on wildlife vegetable gardening, how to set up an inner city wildlife garden and sustainable gardening, which focuses on re-using rather than just traditional recycling.

-The House: The house is a Grade II listed Kent Hall House dating back to the 15th century but when it came to restoring it Maryann and Martin insured that it was as sustainable as possible.
+The House: The house is a Grade II listed Kent Hall House dating back to the 15th century, when it came to restoring it, Maryann and Martin insured that it was done as sustainably as possible.
 They insulated the roof and walls, removing tiles and tile hangings to do so.
 They put in underfloor heating and installed a ground source heat pump to provide all central heating and hot water as well as a solar panel to generate their electricity.
 Grey water comes from the old Victorian well that they restored.
 There are log burners in both the barn and the house, with logs sourced from their own woodland.

-Giving back: They’ve also started a charitable foundation which brings inner-city and disadvantaged kids to Green Farm so that they have an opportunity to be active outside in the fresh air and understand where their food comes from.
-Deprived families from Hackney camp in the woods and learn to plant seeds, cook on a camp fire and share food.
+Giving back: They’ve also started a charitable foundation, the Pearce Coggan Foundation which works in partnership with The Outdoor People to bring inner-city and disadvantaged kids to Green Farm so that they have an opportunity to be active outside in the fresh air and understand where their food comes from.
+Deprived families from Hackney camp in the woods and learn to plant seeds, cook on a campfire and share food.
 Apprentices and part-time workers in the Garden are vulnerable adults.

 Green Farm, Church Lane, Shadoxhurst, Near Ashford, Kent TN26 1LS